GreaseMonkeyAddicted/FlickrTools/README.md

 FlickrTools
 ===========

-This is a collection of GreaseMonkey script for Flickr, helping to interact with a ipernity account :
+This is a collection of GreaseMonkey scripts for Flickr website, helping to interact with an ipernity account:
 - import all your photos from Flickr to ipernity
-- import one by one your Flickr photos to ipernity.
+- import one by one your Flickr photos to ipernity
 - import a Flickr set to an ipernity album
-- invite your Flickr contacts to get an ipernity account
+- invite your Flickr contacts to create an ipernity account

 Thanks to :